jcowgar/opentx-laptimer/README.md

 When launching *Lap Timer* for the first time, you will be presented with a configuration screen.
 Here, you can change a few key settings:

-* **Throttle Channel** - Output channel for your throttle.
+* **Throttle Channel** -- Output channel for your throttle.
 This is used to detect when a race starts for the first time from the *Timer* page.
 The output channel is used instead of `Thr` stick values because the channel output may be overridden by Kill switches, for example.
 If the channel goes high, then your aircraft will take off.
-* **Lap Switch** - Switch you wish to use to indicate a lap was just completed.
+* **Lap Switch** -- Switch you wish to use to indicate a lap was just completed.
 It is best to put this on a momentary 2 position switch.
 On the Taranis, *SH* is ideal.
-* **Speak Better/Worse** - If *Yes*, when completing a lap your radio will say "Much Better", "Better", "Same", "Worse" or "Much Worse" as compared to your last completed lap.
-You can alter these sound files to your likings.
-They are located in the `SOUNDS/LAPTIME` directory and are named `mbetter.wav`, `better.wav`, `same.wav`, `worse.wav` and `mworse.wav`.
+* **Voice Feedback** -- If *Yes*, Lap Timer will communicate via voice during several points during the race:
+    * Waiting on Race Start -- When Lap Timer is ready to go, it'll speak "Waiting for Race Start."
-* **Speak Lap Number** - If *Yes*, when a lap is completed, that number will be spoken.
+    * Lap Number -- When a lap is completed, the lap number will be spoken.
+    * Better/Worse -- When a lap is completed, Lap Timer will tell you if you did much better, better, about the same, worse or much worse when compared to the previously completed lap.
+    * Race Done -- When the race is finished by either all laps being completed or by ending the race prematurely with the *Exit* button, "Race Done" will be spoken.
+* **Tone Feedback** -- If *Yes* and *Voice Feedback* is *No*, a beep of various tones and lengths will for Waiting on Race Start, Race Started, Lap Completed and Race Done.
-* **Beep At Half Lap** - If *Yes*, a long beep will occur when you reach the mid way point of the lap as defined by half of your last laps time.
+  If *Yes*, regardless of *Voice Feedback* a long beep will occur when you reach the mid way point of the lap as defined by half of your last laps time.
 For example, say your last lap was 60 seconds exactly.
 At 30 seconds you will hear a long beep.
 If you are further than 1/2 way around the course, then you are doing better than you did last lap.
 If, however, you are not yet to the half way point, you are doing worse than you did last lap.

 Usage
 -----